Bajaj CT 100

 March 1, 2016: One of the leading two-wheeler manufacturer, Bajaj reintroduced its one of the best selling motorcycle Bajaj CT 100 in 2015.
 It is always known for its astonishing mileage.
 The refreshed model of CT 100 blessed with an breathtaking body dynamics and stylish alloy wheels as an optional feature.
 The all new Bajaj CT 100 doesn’t get too much changes in its mechanics and it still comes furnished with the same 99.27cc engine which generates a po Read more...

 The Pune-based auto maker, Bajaj, has silently rolled out the new most affordable motorcycle- CT 100B in India.
-The company has not announced the launch, however, the motorcycle...Read Full News
+The company has not announced the launch, however, the motorcycle is available on sale at various dealerships across the country.
+This ...Read Full News

 Bajaj CT 100 Price